getify/You-Dont-Know-JS/async & performance/ch1.md

 ajax( "http://some.url.2", bar );
 ```

-`foo()` and `bar()` are two concurrent "processes", and it's non-determinate which order they will be fired in.
+`foo()` and `bar()` are two concurrent "processes," and it's nondeterminate which order they will be fired in.
 But we've constructed the program so it doesn't matter what order they fire in, because they act independently and as such don't need to interact.

-This is not a "race condition" bug, since the code will always work correctly, regardless of the ordering.
+This is not a "race condition" bug, as the code will always work correctly, regardless of the ordering.

 ### Interaction

 More commonly, concurrent "processes" will by necessity interact, indirectly through scope and/or the DOM.
-When such interaction will occur, you need to coordinate these interactions to prevent "race conditions" (see above).
+When such interaction will occur, you need to coordinate these interactions to prevent "race conditions," as described earlier.

-A simple example of two concurrent "processes" that interact because of implied ordering, which is only *sometimes broken*.
+Here's a simple example of two concurrent "processes" that interact because of implied ordering, which is only *sometimes broken*:

 ```js
 var res = [];